Free Mortgage Assessment. Contact Today!!!

 • It should be your first time using the FHSS.

-• You cannot have another residential property in Australia.
+• You cannot have another residential property in Australia unless the ATO accepts that the financial hardship exception applies.

 How to apply?

 Applications for this category are slightly different from the rest.
 You have to have thought through the whole process from the beginning.
 It revolves around strategically planning your super contributions.
 Only your personal attempts will help make a difference, and you are eligible for withdrawal under this scheme.
-You should have or be in the process of having the contract signed for your first home so that when you request a release of funds, you are committed to using it properly.
+Before requesting a release, obtain an FHSS determination from the ATO.
+A determination must be requested before ownership of the property transfers to you.
+After requesting release, you must enter an eligible purchase or construction contract with the required timeframe or comply with the ATO’s recontribution and tax requirements.

 Help to Buy Scheme

-The Help to Buy scheme is a shared equity program being introduced by the Australian government.
-The scheme is set to launch later in 2025.
-It will allow eligible home buyers to purchase a property with a smaller deposit.
+The Help to Buy scheme is a shared equity program introduced by the Australian government.
+It allows eligible home buyers to purchase a property with a smaller deposit.
 The scheme works by allowing buyers with a deposit of at least 2% to obtain a loan with an equity contribution from the federal government.

 The Help to Buy scheme aims to assist prospective home owners to enter the property market sooner than they would otherwise be able to, thanks to the smaller deposit and mortgage requirements.
 However, the scheme is limited to 10,000 places per year nationally, making it competitive.